Family Focus Resources

 The family focus project exists to create resources and events to help families with children, who have a loved one with injury or trauma as a result of military service to be able to thrive together.

-Think Family: Spring Edition
+Thinking Family: Spring Edition

 Take a look inside our Spring E-magazine, Thinking Families.
 This resource is there to give ideas and resources to help the whole family thrive.
 We want to help families celebrate growth in every way, from seed to garden, from conversation to communication.